 Houston Methodist diagnoses and treats pulmonary hypertension as a team, with cardiologists, pulmonologists and other experts addressing the heart and lung problems associated with the disease.
 Our specialists have the experience to identify pulmonary hypertension, a condition so difficult to pinpoint that patients can suffer a few years before it is properly diagnosed.Symptoms of pulmonary hypertension resemble those of several other conditions, making diagnosis difficult.
 Patients may seek treatment from many doctors before receiving the right diagnosis at Houston Methodist.
 They typically are diagnosed with asthma or told they are physically unfit.

-Houston Methodist Lung Center's Pulmonary Hypertension Program is recognized by the Pulmonary Hypertension Association as an accredited Center of Comprehensive Care.
-Here, we offer highly skilled care for those suffering from advanced pulmonary hypertension.
+Houston Methodist Lung Center's Pulmonary Hypertension Program is one of only 13 in the nation recognized by the Pulmonary Hypertension Association as an accredited Center of Comprehensive Care for adult patients.
+We offer highly skilled care for those suffering from advanced pulmonary hypertension.
 Almost all of our patients are in heart failure when they arrive at the center for treatment.
 We specialize in right-heart catheterization to determine how well a patient’s heart pumps.
 We observe blood flow through the heart and then measure heart and lung pressure.

 Pulmonary hypertension cannot be cured.
 However, advances in treating and managing pulmonary hypertension using medicines have improved and extended patients’ lives.
 We conduct and participate in innovative research, often taking the lead in clinical trials involving hospitals nationally and worldwide.
 We also offer our patients experimental therapies.